inariksit/cclaw-zettelkasten/ontology_interoperability.md

 [^1]: Biasiotti and Tiscornia (2010) argue that legal ontologies need to be built bottom-up: _"Since legal domain is strictly dependent on its own textual nature, a methodology for ontology construction must privilege a bottom–up approaches, based on a solid theoretical model."_

 [^2]:[Herbelot (2011)](https://web.archive.org/web/20130704143830/http://www.peerpress.de/discoursecpp.pdf) on ontology extraction: _"— a subfield of natural language processing which, put simply, specialises in producing lists. […] Well-loved ontology extraction tasks include the retrieval of Oscar nominees, chemical reactions and dead presidents.
 In this kind of research, the machine is asked, for instance, to produce a list of things that are ‘like lorries’ and is expected to duly return (given the current state of the art): `truck car motorcycle plane engine hamster.` Because lorries have wheels and hamsters have too."_

-[^3]: Heuristic of relevance: does the ontology have its own Wikipedia page.
-Wikipedia remarks _"Note that the lack of fresh releases does not imply inactivity or uselessness."_ This is true especially for an upper ontology.
-The purpose is to be compact and general, and that kind of information doesn't need to be updated.